 5. Place each zucchini shell on a piece of heavy-duty, nonstick aluminum foil.

 6. Scoop stuffing mixture into shells.

 7. Spoon remaining soup over the top of each stuffed zucchini.

-Remove packets from grill, open carefully, sprinkle with Mozzarella cheese and return open packets to grill for an additional 3-5 minutes or until cheese is melted and bubbly.
+Remove packets from grill, open carefully, sprinkle with mozzarella cheese, and return open packets to grill for an additional three to five minutes or until cheese is melted and bubbly.
+Serves 4–6.